mahdipedro/mahdipedro.github.io/_pages/about.md

 * 2023-11.
 Our grant "SmokeSense: Advancing Wrist-Worn Devices with AI for Real-Time Smoking Insights" with [Dr. Jao](https://www.rosalindfranklin.edu/academics/faculty/nancy-c-jao/) was funded ($67,000) by [DePaul-RFU Grant Program: AI in Biomedical Discovery & Healthcare](https://offices.depaul.edu/research-services/about/Documents/AIDiscoveryHealthcareGrant%20Request%20for%20Proposals%202023-24.pdf).

 * 2023-12.
-At the end of the Winter 2023 quarter at DePaul, where students learned about Electronic Health Records.
+At the end of Winter 2023 quarter at DePaul, where students learned about Electronic Health Records.
 45 students enrolled in this class.

 <img width="475" alt="frame1" src="https://github.com/mahdipedro/mahdipedro.github.io/blob/master/images/EHR.jpeg?raw=true">